Out in the UK This Week

 Endless Love (Universal, cert 12, Blu-ray/DVD)

-This second stab at turning Scott Spencer’s novel into a film improves on the 1981 disaster starring Brooke Shields and is still about an uptown girl and a downtown guy meeting and falling in wild, endless love.
+This second stab at turning Scott Spencer’s novel into a film improves on the 1981 disaster starring Brooke Shields and is still about an uptown girl and a downtown guy meeting and falling in ecstatic, endless love.
 Now, Gabriella Wilde is the girl and Alex Pettyfer is the guy.
 The characters are meant to be teenagers but the actors are in fact both close to 25.
 And this matters because Pettyfer has spent so much time at the gym in the past few years trying to beef himself up precisely to get away from teen heartthrob roles such as this that he’s not even faintly credible as a decent young kid with a big bootful of charisma.
 The plot is “daddy does not approve” with Bruce Greenwood doing way more than is strictly necessary as the scowling father of the prospective-doctor daughter.
 So much so that the sympathies are more with him than this lovelorn duo.
 What is it about Spencer’s novel that makes film-makers stumble?
 Or maybe I’m just a bit old for it.
 Speaking of age, the sight of the beautiful Wilde – who is, it must be said, 100 per cent what she’s meant to be – constantly photographed in gauzy outfits, in a bikini, in a skimpy T shirt, that doesn’t hurt the film at all.
 And it does need all the help it can get.

 Raze (Koch, cert 18, DVD)